badungle/GLFR/README.md

 -ns: number of outliers

-The original implemenation of the LFR benchmark (with the homogeneity of community mixing fracxtions and without outliers) created by Lancichinetti can be download at https://sites.google.com/site/santofortunato/inthepress2
+The original implemenation of the LFR benchmark (with the homogeneity of community mixing fractions and without outliers) created by Lancichinetti can be download at https://sites.google.com/site/santofortunato/inthepress2